charnekin/api/README.md

 ****************************************************************************************

-/css --> all style stuff.
+/css --> all styles stuff.
 I recommend to point your LESS/SASS out in proyect.css file.
 /css/menu_type1_resources --> this folder contains the resources for slider main menu.
                               It's in independent folder for easy remove if don't want a main menu.